Ir para o conteúdo

 Exercise

-Modify your existing mycustomconfig.config by adding a process scope with the withName selector.
-Add a custom title to your MultiQC report:
+Modify your existing mycustomconfig.config by adding a process scope, with the withName selector, to add a custom title to your MultiQC report:

 code mycustomconfig.config